Vudgekek/NoMoreVanguard/README.md

 ![210660614-ec2f919f-cfeb-409d-a70d-df4a9fdae7d5](https://github.com/Vudgekek/FuckVanguard/assets/70611009/d93fd5ab-c7de-44b5-a1aa-6684668730d5)
 # FuckVanguard
-A simple script to completely disable and re-enable Riot's Vanguard Anti-Cheat when it is not in use.
+A simple script to (toggle) completely disable and re-enable Riot's Vanguard Anti-Cheat when it is not in use.
 <details>
   <summary>Context </summary>
    This is a revamp of an old project I had been working on: "VanguardToggler".